 A red oak infected with oak wilt the previous year will produce oak wilt mats under the bark the following year.
 In spring, the pressure pads break open the bark and the aromatic fungus attracts Nitidulid beetles.
 The photo shows the pressure pads of the fungal mat when the bark was pulled off.
 These mats would be full with conidia and if both mating types are present, perithecia will also form.

-What fungus do you think caused this type of canker on this ash tree?
+Cankers on trees can sometimes look unusual.
+What fungus do you think caused this canker on black ash?

 Keeping forest and urban landscape trees healthy requires a good knowledge of tree diseases.
 This class will provide you with important information you can use in the future.
 Watch this page for new photos each week.